 All schemes have communal lounges and facilities are available for residents who have a disability – for example specially adapted bathrooms allowing easy access for residents in wheel chairs.
 Guest rooms are also available for use at low cost to families and friends to stay in.

 The Scheme Managers can give you more information and would encourage you and your family to visit to see the accommodation for yourselves.

-For help applying, contact the Oldham Housing and Advice Service.
+For help applying, contact Housing Options Oldham.

 West Street, Oldham

 0161 770 4605